Skip to main content Skip to complementary content

 • If you don't have a data field containing subtotal data, you can add an automatically calculated subtotal by selecting the Subtotals check box of the measure in the advanced edit mode properties panel, before where you want the subtotal bar.

-When you have created the waterfall chart, you may want to adjust its appearance and other settings in the properties panel.
+When you have created the waterfall chart, you might want to adjust its appearance and other settings in the advanced edit mode.
+For information about styling, see Styling the waterfall chart.
+For information about customizing other aspects of the chart's appearance, see Changing the appearance of a visualization.

 Defining your measures